-This should not include any cents per kilometre allowances that are paid for travel between an employee's home and place of work unless it is a home-based business and the trip was for business purposes.
+It should not include any cents per kilometre allowances that you paid for travel between an employee's home and place of work unless it is a home-based business and the trip was for business purposes.

 Allowance - laundry

-This is a deductible expense allowance for washing, drying and/or ironing uniforms required for business purposes.
-This allowance is typically paid as a regular rate for each week of work or services performed and cannot include dry cleaning expenses or reimbursements.
+It is a deductible expense allowance for washing, drying and/or ironing uniforms required for business purposes.
+This allowance is typically paid at a regular rate for each week of work or services performed and cannot include dry cleaning expenses or reimbursements.
 Uniforms refers to the approved categories of clothing defined by the ATO.

 Allowance - other

-This is any expense allowance not specifically addressed in any other allowance category (such as a car allowance - other than cents per kilometre - and uniform allowance) and/or for those expenses relating to private use (such as cents per kilometre for travel between home and work and laundry allowance for conventional clothing).
+It is any expense allowance not specifically addressed in any other allowance category (such as a car allowance - other than cents per kilometre - and uniform allowance) and/or for those expenses about private use (such as cents per kilometre for travel between home and work and laundry allowance for conventional clothing).

 Allowance - overtime meal

-This is a deductible expense allowance defined in an industrial instrument that is in excess of the ATO reasonable amount, paid to compensate the employee for meals consumed during meal breaks connected with overtime worked.
+It is a deductible expense allowance defined in an industrial instrument that is more than the ATO reasonable amount, paid to compensate the employee for meals consumed during meal breaks connected with overtime worked.

 Allowance - qualifications/certificates

-This is a deductible expense allowance that is paid for maintaining a qualification that is evidenced by a certificate, licence, or similar.
-For example, allowances to cover registration fees, insurance, licence fees, etc. that are expected to be expended to maintain a requirement of the job.
-This is a new payment classification introduced for Phase 2 reporting.
+It is a deductible expense allowance that you pay for maintaining a qualification that you indicate by a certificate, licence, or similar.
+For example, allowances to cover registration fees, insurance, licence fees, etc. that you expect to spend to maintain a requirement of the job.

 Allowance - tasks

-This is a service allowance that is paid to an employee to compensate for specific tasks or activities performed that involve additional responsibilities, inconvenience, or efforts above the base rate of pay.
-For example, higher duties allowance, confined spaces allowance, dirty work, height money, first aid, etc. This is a new payment classification introduced for Phase 2 reporting.
+It is a service allowance that you pay to an employee to compensate for specific tasks or activities performed that involve additional responsibilities, inconvenience, or efforts above the base rate of pay.
+For example, higher duties allowance, confined spaces allowance, dirty work, height money, first aid, etc.

 Allowance - tool

-This is a deductible expense allowance to compensate an employee who is required to provide their own tools or equipment to perform work or services for the employer.
+It is a deductible expense allowance to compensate an employee who is required to provide their own tools or equipment to perform work or services for the employer.
 For example, chef’s knives, divers’ tanks, trade tools, phone allowances.
-This is a new payment classification introduced for Phase 2 reporting.

 Allowance - travel

-This is a deductible expense allowance that is in excess of the ATO reasonable allowances amount (for domestic or overseas travel), undertaken for business purposes, which are intended to compensate employees who are required to sleep away from home.
-It is not a reimbursement of actual expenses, but a reasonable estimate to cover costs including meals, accommodation and incidental expenses.
+It is a deductible expense allowance that is more than the ATO reasonable allowances amountfor domestic or overseas travel, undertaken for business purposes, which is intended to compensate employees who are required to sleep away from home.
+It is not a reimbursement of actual expenses, but a reasonable estimate to cover costs including meals, accommodation, and incidental expenses.

 Bonuses and commissions

 You would typically pay bonuses and commissions as lump sum payments rather than at each regular pay period.
-Bonuses are usually paid to an employee in recognition of performance or services and may not be related to a particular period of work performed.
-Commissions are usually paid to an employee in recognition of performance or services and may be calculated as a portion of the proceeds or volume of sales.
-If a bonus or commission is paid regarding overtime, you should classify this as "Overtime".
-This is a new payment classification introduced for Phase 2 reporting.
+You usually pay bonuses to an employee in recognition of performance or services and may not be related to a particular period of work performed.
+While you usually pay commissions to an employee in recognition of performance or services, you may calculate it as a part of the proceeds or volume of sales.
+If you are paying a bonus or commission regarding overtime, you should classify this as Overtime.

 Community Development Employment Projects (CDEP) payments

-This relates to the wages of employees working under the CDEP scheme.
+It relates to the wages of employees working under the CDEP scheme.
 The CDEP scheme has now ceased, but support arrangements are in place that require those remaining members of the scheme to be supported for the duration of its operation.
-There should not be any earnings reported under this payment classification in Phase 2.
-This will result in a validation error, preventing the lodgement of an STP event.
+There should not be any earnings reported under this payment classification as this will result in a validation error, preventing the lodgement of an STP event.

 These are payments to the director of a company or to a person who performs the duties of a director of the company.
-Directors’ fees may include payment to cover travelling costs, costs associated with attending meetings and other expenses incurred in the position of a company director.
-This is a new payment classification introduced for Phase 2 reporting.
+Directors’ fees may include payment to cover travelling costs, costs associated with attending meetings, and other expenses incurred in the position of a company director.

 ETP (Death benefit) - Code B

-This is a multiple payment for a death benefit ETP code N for the same deceased person, where the latter payment is paid in a subsequent financial year from the original code N payment.
+It is a multiple payment for a death benefit ETP code N for the same deceased person, where the latter payment is paid in a following financial year from the original code N payment.

 ETP (Death benefit) - Code D

-This is a death benefit payment directly to a dependant of the deceased employee.
-A dependant may include a spouse of the deceased, a minor child, a person who had an interdependency relationship with the deceased or a person who was a dependant of the deceased just before the latter died.
+It is a death benefit payment directly to a dependant of the deceased employee.
+A dependant may include a spouse of the deceased; a minor child; a person who had an interdependency relationship with the deceased, or a person who was a dependant of the deceased just before the latter died.

 ETP (Death benefit) - Code N